tschaub/suite/geoeditor/readme-dev.txt

 2. Modify the "wms" configuration value in GeoEditor/index.html to reflect the path to your GeoServer WMS endpoint (usually "/geoserver/wms").

-3. Modify the "featureTypes" configuration array in GeoEditor/index.html to reference the feature types that you want to be available to the editor.
-The "name" property is the feature type (without the namespace alias).
-The "namespace" is the feature type namespace URI.
-The "url" should be the relative URL to your WFS endpoint (usually "/geoserver/wfs").
-If you use an absolute URL, you must specify a proxy as described above.
-The "schema" should be the URL for the DescribeFeatureType response for the given feature type.
+3. Modify the "wfs" configuration value in GeoEditor/index.html to reflect the path to your GeoServer WFS endpoing (usually "/geoserver/wfs").

 4. Open the index.html page in a browser (e.g.
 http://localhost:8080/geoserver/www/GeoEditor/index.html)